-Popliteal cysts, another name is Baker’s cysts, these are fluid-filled sacs that develop behind the knee.
+Popliteal cysts, another name as Baker’s cysts, are fluid-filled sacs that develop behind the knee.
 It generally results from an excess presence of synovial fluid, which lubricates the knee joint, building up and squeezing into the back of the knee.
-Hence, it causes suffering in indivuduals.
-Multiple, injuries or diseases affecting the knee, these include arthritis or torn cartilage.
-Swelling, stiffness, and a tightness behind the knee are some potentials symptoms of it.
-Depending on the severity and underlying cause, treatment options can include cortisone injections, fluid draining, rest, and physical therapy.
+Hence, it causes suffering in individuals.
+Multiple injuries or diseases affecting the knee, these include arthritis or torn cartilage.
+Swelling, stiffness, and a tightness behind the knee are some potential symptoms of it.
+Depending on the severity and underlying cause, baker’s cyst treatment options can include cortisone injections, fluid draining, rest, and physical therapy.

 Types of Baker’s Cyst

-It develops due to an increase in the amount of joint fluid in the knee joint as a result of inflammation or injury.
-This type of cyst is common in persons suffering from RA, gout, and many others.
+- Primary Baker Cysts: They develop due to an increase in the amount of joint fluid in the knee joint as a result of inflammation or injury.
+This type of cyst is common in persons suffering from RA, gout, and many other.

 The most noticeable indicator of this cyst is a lump behind the knee.
 Other frequent Baker cyst symptoms are: